citrix/workspace-linux-virtual-channel-sdk/docs/programming-guide.md

  | miGetPrivateProfileLong  |   Returns a long value. |
  | miGetPrivateProfileString  | Returns a string value. |

-### Receiver for Linux Sub-Window Interface
+### Workspace app for Linux Sub-Window Interface

-Receiver for Linux sub-window interface allows a virtual channel to gain access to a sub-window of the client session in order to draw within a session.
+Workspace app for Linux sub-window interface allows a virtual channel to gain access to a sub-window of the client session in order to draw within a session.
 The sub-window interface is not designed to take keyboard and mouse input.
 It is simply for rendering graphics.